Dulce-van-Vliet/dulce-van-vliet.github.io/content/_index.md

 I'm Dulce van Vliet, a historian with broad interests and a background in media production.
 I am currently a postdoc researcher in the Technology, Innovation & Society group at Eindhoven University of Technology.My research focuses on historical sustainability trade-offs connected to the industrialization of the Netherlands.

-I have a PhD in media and cultural history from Utrecht University, where I investigated the role of the magic lantern in science popularization and knowledge dissemination.

 ## Research Interests